Hugh Wilson (director)

 Hugh Hamilton Wilson Jr. (August 21, 1943 – January 14, 2018) was an American film director, writer and television showrunner.
-He is best known as the creator of the TV series WKRP in Cincinnati and Frank's Place, and as the director of the film comedies Police Academy and The First Wives Club.
+He was the creator of the TV series WKRP in Cincinnati and Frank's Place, and was the director of the film comedies Police Academy and The First Wives Club.

-Background
+Early life

 Wilson was born in Miami, Florida.
 He attended Coral Way Elementary, Ponce de Leon Jr. High, and Coral Gables Sr. High, where he was a member of the Ching Tang Fraternity.
 He entered the University of Florida in 1961 and graduated in 1964 with a degree in journalism.
 At Florida, he was a member of the Blue Key Honor Society and president of his fraternity, Phi Delta Theta.
 Wilson received the school's Distinguished Alumnus award in 1982.
 He has also served as a guest professor of media studies at the University of Virginia.

 Career

 In 1966, he entered the advertising business in Atlanta at the Burton-Campbell Agency.
 He was a copywriter before becoming creative director in 1970 and president in 1973.
 Tom Patchett and Jay Tarses, producers of the Bob Newhart Show, were instrumental in getting Wilson a position with MTM Enterprises in 1975.
 They, along with Grant Tinker, gave him his first writing assignment for the Bob Newhart Show in early 1976 and in 1977 made him a co-producer of the Tony Randall Show.
 In 1978, Wilson created WKRP in Cincinnati (1978–1982) for CBS.
 Two of his WKRP scripts won Humanitas Prizes and the show was nominated twice for the Emmy in the Best Comedy category.
 The character of Bailey Quarters on WKRP was based on Wilson's wife.

 Wilson attempted to break into movies by re-writing a low-budget comedy on the condition that he could direct it.
 The result was the first Police Academy for the Ladd Company (Warners) and producer Paul Maslansky.
 It was a surprise hit of 1984.
 In 1985, Wilson shot the singing cowboy comedy Rustlers' Rhapsody, starring Tom Berenger and Sela Ward.
 The movie was filmed in Spain.
 "I grew up watching Roy and Gene and Hopalong Cassidy," Wilson said in the production notes.
 "That was my idea of a movie."
 The movie failed at the box office but has gained a strong cult following over the years.
 The same year, he created the short-lived television series Easy Street starring Loni Anderson.